-Written by Madeline Hyden, MGMA-ACMPE web content writer editor
+Written by Madeline Hyden, MGMA web content writer editor

 Physicians reported moderate shifts in compensation last year, according to respondents to the new MGMA Physician Compensation and Production Survey: 2012 Report Based on 2011 Data.